ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 kubectl zrt failover-test [vpg-name] [checkpoint-id]
 ```

+>Where:
->Where [checkpoint ID] can be either an ID, or enter "latest" for the latest checkpoint.
+> [checkpoint ID] can be either an ID, or enter "latest" for the latest checkpoint.

 -	To stop the test run, run the command: